mangel0111/shortify/docs/overview.md

 - User Account Management: Implementing proper account setup, including authentication, authorization, and user profile management.
 - API Pagination: Adding pagination support to improve performance and usability of the endpoints.
 - Editable Short URLs: Allowing users to modify their own shortened URLs.
 To maintain uniqueness, the short URL ID will be generated using a hash of the UserId + URL.
+- Handle analytics without updating the DB directly, currently for simplicity each redirection is updating the count on the DB.
+This could be handled with an async process and a queue.